sollq/sollq/README.md

 # Welcome to My Profile! 👋

 ## About Me
 Hi!
-I am a senior C# developer with 6 years of commercial experience.
+I am a middle+ C# developer with 4 years of commercial experience.

 ## What I'm Working On
 - 🖥️ .NET Core & .NET Framework Development